MariaDB vs MySQL – Difference Between Them

 FreeBSD Linux OS X Solaris Windows |

-Faster cache/indexes | With the Memory storage engine of MariaDB, an INSERT statement can be completed 24% faster than in the standard MySQL. | The memory storage engine of MySQL is slower compared to that MariaDB. |
+Faster cache/indexes | With the memory storage engine of MariaDB, an INSERT statement can be completed 24% faster than in standard MySQL. | The memory storage engine of MySQL is slower compared to that of MariaDB. |

-Larger and Faster Connection Pool | MariaDB comes with an advanced thread pool capable of running faster and supporting up to 200,000+ connections. | The thread pool provided by MySQL cannot support up to 200,000 connections per time. |
+Larger and Faster Connection Pool | MariaDB comes with an advanced thread pool capable of running faster and supporting up to 200,000+ connections. | The thread pool provided by MySQL cannot support up to 200,000 connections at a time. |

-Improved Replication | In MariaDB, replication can be done safer and faster.
-Updates can also be done 2x faster compared to the traditional MySQL. | MySQL’s community edition allows a static number of threads to be connected.
+Improved Replication | In MariaDB, replication can be done safely and faster.
+Updates can also be done 2x faster compared to traditional MySQL. | MySQL’s community edition allows a static number of threads to be connected.
 MySQL’s enterprise plan comes with thread capabilities. |

-New Features/Extensions | MariaDB comes with new features and extensions including the JSON, WITH and KILL statements. | The new MariaDB features are not provided in MySQL. |
+New Features/Extensions | MariaDB comes with new features and extensions, including the JSON, WITH, and KILL statements. | The new MariaDB features are not provided in MySQL. |

-Missing Features | MariaDB lacks some of the features provided by the MySQL enterprise edition.
-To address this, it offers alternative open-source plugins. | The Enterprise Edition of MySQL uses a proprietary code.
+Missing Features | MariaDB lacks some of the features provided by the MySQL Enterprise Edition.
+To address this, it offers alternative open-source plugins. | The Enterprise Edition of MySQL uses proprietary code.
 Only users of MySQL Enterprise Edition have access to this. |

-Priority code | MariaDB doesn’t allow access to this propriety content and is a closed source. | MySQL uses some proprietary code in its Enterprise Edition. |
+Priority code | MariaDB doesn’t allow access to this proprietary content and is a closed source. | MySQL uses some proprietary code in its Enterprise Edition. |

 Data Masking | No | Yes |